Home/College Football

-Ohio State has always wanted excellence.
+Ohio State has always strived for excellence.
 From Woody Hayes to Jim Tressel, the Buckeyes’ sidelines are home to massive legends.
-Ryan Day now joins that line.
-No, not just in salary, but in the struggle to turn blueblood status into ultimate playoff success.
-Everything else has, so much so that he has surpassed head coaches like Kirby Smart and Tom Osborne in a key battle.
+Ryan Day now joins their company.
+He has continued to uphold the program’s blueblood status by ensuring consistent success.
+So much success in fact that he has surpassed head coaches like Kirby Smart and Tom Osborne in a key statistic.

 Watch What’s Trending Now!

 Ryan Day’s Ohio State is undefeated this season, and no team matches Day’s prowess.
-Talk about Texas’s elite defense and Ryan Day’s hype?
+Season opener had everyone talking about Texas’ elite defense?
 Day showed his superiority in Week 1, winning 14-7.
 How about Jedd Fisch’s Washington in Seattle?
-Ryan Day orchestrated a blowout at the Husky Stadium, defeating 24-6.
-Lastly, in Week 7, Illinois came, ranked in the top 10 nationally.
+Day orchestrated a blowout at the Husky Stadium, defeating them 24-6.
+Lastly, in Week 7, Illinois came, ranked seventh in the nation.
 But what did Ryan Day do?
 Defeated them 34-16 on the road and continued his dominance.
-All of this has led Day to a crucial juncture in his career.

 ADVERTISEMENT